My advice is always to `Keep It Simple`

 4 Copper Bling.
 We get the best results when we part reduce the copper in the kiln prior to the reduction bins.

 Shallow bowls or cup forms like being tipped upside down in the reduction to prevent oxygen getting to the glaze, so giving us a shiny bling finish.
 Again uncluttered surfaces are best, but it will also look good on textures.

 5.Saggar Firing.
-Using Ferric Chloride, Copper Sulphate, Copper Wire, Miracle Grow, Banana Skions etc..
-Pots are wrapped in Tin Foil and then fired to a special temperature.
+Using Ferric Chloride, Copper Sulphate, Copper Wire, Miracle Grow, Banana Skins, Wire Wool etc..
+Pots are double wrapped in Tin Foil and then fired to a special temperature.
 Round about 850 degs C. The foil saggars are removed, we peel back the foil and allow the pots to cool , watching the changing effects.
 When cool spray with clear lacquer or wax polish them.
 Using

-Textured surfaces work best with this old Eastern European technique, heated pots are dipped in a special mixture of flour and yeast, this then cooks on the surface and goes brown and black around the textures.
+Textured surfaces work best with this old Eastern European technique, heated pots are dipped in a special fermented mixture of flour, sugar and yeast, this then cooks on the surface and goes brown and black around the textures.
 It smells like pizza!
-If you want to do this, then I need at least 3 days notice to mix the special batter and allow it to ferment.
+If you want to do this, then I need at least 5 days notice to mix the special batter and allow it to ferment.
 So please let me know.
 Texture on the pots is essential for this old Eastern European technique.
 Heated pots are dipped into a flour & yeast solution.
 This mixture then cooks on the pot surface going brown & black around the textures.
 It smell great (like pizza!)
 Yet another exciting method to try here at Rakudays.
 Advance warning if you want to do this as I need to mix up the batter and ferment it for 3 days.